kpanuragh/learn_rust/installation/README.md

 **Windows:**

 1. Download the Rustup installer for Windows from  [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).
 2. Run the installer and follow the on-screen instructions.

-**macOS:**

-1. Download the Rustup installer for macOS from  [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).
-2. Run the installer and follow the on-screen instructions.

 **2. Using system package managers (Linux only):**